FIFA 22 is imminent and player ratings are coming out fast!

-Benzema has been on fire all season, so much so he couldn't be left out of the France squad any longer.
+Benzema was on fire all of last season, so much so he couldn't be left out of the France squad any longer.

-His contribution of 30 goals in all competitions for Real is miles ahead of any other player (the next being on 7), and he has been rewarded throughout the season with multiple boosted cards.
+His contribution of 30 goals in all competitions for Real is miles ahead of any other player, the next being on 7.

-A mainstay in the heart of the midfield, Casemiro is probably the best CDM in the world at this moment (now that Kante has moved into a regular CM role).
+A mainstay in the heart of the midfield, Casemiro is no longer the best CDM in the game now that Kante gained a 90 OVR.

-His consistent performances and eternal presence will see him keep his high rating, potentially even hitting 90 due to a few more goal involvements this season.
+His consistent performances and eternal presence saw him keep his high rating, and he could potentially hit a 90 OVR in the future with a few more goal involvements.

 The giant goalkeeper will once again be one of the best in the game.